 There's also a new layout to the settings screen, making it look a lot more like the version found on desktop and tablets.
 In fact a few leaked screenshots of the Windows 10 Mobile technical preview have emerged, so you can see the settings screen for yourself above, along with Action Center (or whatever it ends up being called this time round).

 As you can see there is a wider range of quick settings than on Windows Phone 8 and a different colour scheme, with blue icons.

 Keyboard and messaging

-The keyboard is getting a bit of a touch-up on Windows 10 for phones.
+The keyboard is getting a bit of a touch-up on Windows 10 Mobile.
 It's still the Word Flow keyboard from Windows Phone 8.1, but now it can be resized and even moved around the screen, so you can position it perfectly for your device and fingers.

 Plus you can look forward to in-line messaging, allowing you to switch between SMS and Skype without switching apps and it's rocking some fancy dictation skills, as it can output symbols rather than writing the word and will even head into your contacts list to check how you spell a person's name when you speak it.